sammancoaching/website/index.md

 ## Where to go from here

 We have a large collection of [Code Kata descriptions](/kata_descriptions/index.html) and [Learning Hour plans](/learning_hours/index.html) which you can do with your team.
 There are also some [reference materials](/reference/index.html) including a catalog of [Code Smells](/reference/code_smells/index.html) and [Refactorings](/reference/refactorings/index.html).
 If you'd like to design your own learning hours you can find templates for [teaching activities](/activities/index.html).
+If you are getting started with Samman coaching, you can also find recommended [Training courses]({% link training/index.md %}).

 If you would like to find out more about the community of coaches and how to use the Samman method, please [sign up for our newsletter](https://share-eu1.hsforms.com/1pvE5eTT2RWyYJtyH4AJSuwf6aty), and/or come to one of our [events](/society/events/index.html).
 If you would like to hire a technical coach, see our list of [contributors](/society/contributors/index.html).